 It is a privileged position to be in, but these are often things that we don’t need.
 Many people try to keep up with the Joneses.

 They buy things to impress other people with their possessions.
 They think that material belongings are a status symbol.

 I’m not saying that these are bad behaviors and thinking patterns.

 But, if your goal is to become financially free, you shouldn’t over consume every time you get the chance to.
-You should avoid buying things you don’t need.
+You should avoid impulse buying things you don’t need.